maine-imre/handwaver/docs/Scenes/ScaleDimension.tex.md

 ### Square

-The net of a square is four congruant line segments.
-In it's unfolded state, the line segments are colinear.
+The net of a square is four congruent line segments.
+In its unfolded state, the line segments are colinear.
 To fold the square net, hold one of the middle segments fixed.
 Rotate the two adjacent segments around their respective endpoints by $\frac{\pi}{4}$ radians.
 The remaining segment is adjacent to one of the rotated segments (segment A).
-Rotate that segment by ninety degrees around it's joining endpoint, with respect to the direction of segment A.  In effect, this vertex is rotated by $\frac{\pi}{2}$ with respect to it's origional direction.
+Rotate that segment by ninety degrees around its joining endpoint, with respect to the direction of segment A.  In effect, this vertex is rotated by $\frac{\pi}{2}$ with respect to its origional direction.

 ```c#
 //angle of rotation in degrees (Unity.Mathematics works in degrees)